Dining Services and Policies

 - No dining room equipment is allowed to be removed from the dining room.
 This includes but is not limited to plates, glasses, silverware, trays, cups and serving utensils.

 - All food is to be consumed in the dining room.
 No food is allowed to be removed from the dining room without permission of the director of dining services.
 The exceptions to this rule are retail purchases made a la carte.

 - Shirts and shoes are required to be worn in the dining room area at all times.

 - Aggressive or inappropriate behavior, as defined in the student handbook, will not be tolerated in the dining room regardless of whether it is directed toward other students, faculty, or staff.

 - Rude and vulgar language should be avoided in all community locations of the university campus, including the dining room.

 The schedule for each term’s meal hours will be posted online at weekly menus, in the dining hall and in Andorfer Commons.
 Dining Room Policies Violations of the following policies may result in disciplinary actions, fines, or meal charges being levied against your student account.

-Student organizations wishing to reserve any of these areas for functions should visit Student Life in the Student Affairs suite for a reservation or call 422.5561, ext.
+Student organizations wishing to reserve any of these areas for functions should visit the Office of Student Engagement in the Student Affairs suite for a reservation or call 422.5561, ext.
 2442.
 Room usage must be for a sanctioned Indiana Tech event.